Add a Remote Server to configuration

 Select the broker service for the remote server you want.

-On the Output tab, in section Output 1 - Unified SQL, update the name of the database in the DB name field (the default name is centreon_storage), then click Save.
+On the Output tab, in section Output 1 - Broker SQL database, update the name of the database in the DB name field (the default name is centreon_storage), then click Save.

 Export the configuration of the remote server.